Last updated: November 2016

 E-readers vs books – the environmental debate

-At the end of its life, if your e-reader ends up being ‘recycled’, the chances are it will end up being dismantled by hand in a developing country where workers and the environment will be exposed to a range of toxic substances.
-A book made of dead trees (or recycled pulp) can last hundreds of years – and, furthermore, be recycled into another book upon its demise.
+E-readers require the mining of a whole range of non-renewable minerals like columbite-tantalite, which is used to make capacitors.
+And at the end of its life, if your e-reader ends up being ‘recycled’, the chances are it will end up being dismantled by hand in a developing country where workers and the environment will be exposed to a range of toxic substances.

 If you have a tablet we wouldn’t advise you buy a separate e-reader.
 There is plenty of software available for both Apple and Android platforms that lets you read e-books on your device.

 This software includes:

 Google Play / mobcast / moon + / kobo / Aldiko / ebooks.com – for Samsung Galaxy